shruthii11/DataAnalysis/README.md

 Data quality checks: Regularly perform checks to ensure data remains clean and consistent over time.
 Version control: Maintain different versions of the data to track changes and revert back if needed.
 Data cleaning automation: Utilize tools and scripts to automate repetitive cleaning tasks.
 Remember: The specific data cleaning steps may vary depending on the characteristics of your data and the goals of your analysis.
-The key is to be thorough, systematic, and document your process for a successful and reliable analysis.</h3>
+The key is to be thorough, systematic, and document your process for a successful and reliable analysis.